 The studio is a converted classroom in what was once Palo Alto’s Cubberley High School.
-After being open for a little over 20 years, it closed in the 1970’s and all of the old classrooms have since been turned into community spaces such as preschools, art studios, community college classrooms, dance studios, and even a Chinese reading room.
-The complex is an rich collection of cultural wonders, and I’m happy to be a part of it.
+After being open for a little over 20 years, it closed in the 1970’s and all of the old classrooms have since converted into community spaces such as preschools, art studios, community college classrooms, dance studios, and even a Chinese reading room.
+The complex is a rich collection of cultural wonders, and I’m honored to be a part of it.

 Sharing the Space with the Community

-The next event will be on Saturday, September 26 from 2 – 4 pm and I hope to see you there.
+The next drop-in workshop will be Saturday, September 26 from 2 – 4 pm and I hope to see you there.

 See below for all of the upcoming dates.